mkutyba/mkutyba.github.io/_posts/2017-03-18-testing-testing-testing.md

   email: false
 {% endhighlight %}

-W skrócie:
+In brief:
-- nodejs w wersji 6,
+- nodejs version 6,
-- instalacja `npm install`,
+- installation `npm install`,
-- testy `npm test`,
+- tests `npm test`,
-- powiadomienia w Slacku zamiast na email.
+- notifications in Slack instead of email.

-To tyle na początek testowania.
-Prawdziwa zabawa zacznie się, gdy powstanie prawdziwy interfejs w Material UI.
+That's it for the beginning of the testing.
+The real fun starts with a real interface in the Material UI.

-Link do repozytorium projektu [https://github.com/mkutyba/FormularzeKonsumenckie][10]
+Link to the project repository [https://github.com/mkutyba/FormularzeKonsumenckie][10]

 [1]: https://github.com/facebookincubator/create-react-app/tree/master/packages/react-scripts
 [2]: https://facebook.github.io/jest/